jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 * Visual Studio 2019 with the Azure workload
 * Any text editor
 * A Github account and a Git client

+## Step 0: Fork this repo

+Start by forking this repo on Github.
+It contains the minimum-viable frontend code that you'll need to update with your configuration values.

+## Step 1: Create and deploy a new Azure Static App

+The `frontend` folder in this Github repo contains the skeleton of a SPA that is wired in to [MSAL.js 2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-js-initializing-client-applications), with functions created to manage login and function app execution.
+The skeleton can run, now; the auth stuff won't work, but the skeleton is ready to be deployed.